Bidugade

+The movie is also noticeable for showing Rangeet River as a border between India and Sikkim "country" which was true at the time of release of the movie since Sikkim became a part of India only in 1975.

+Theme

+The movie questions the need for capital punishment and confronts it from the perspective of the innocent victims trapped by the system’s incompetence.

 Plot

 The movie is about a reporter who concocts a false case so as to get himself convicted for first degree murder so that he can prove that the death sentence can be given based on circumstantial evidence and that it be done away with.
 However, by the time he is out of the prison proving his innocence, his father is falsely arrested in another murder case and is awarded a death penalty!

 Cast

 Soundtrack

 The music of the film was composed by M. Ranga Rao and the lyrics were written by Chi.
 Udaya Shankar.